Anthea Ong: Social advocacy

 In 2013, Ong founded the social project Playground of Joy, introducing an educational programme that integrates mindfulness into its curriculum.
 Ong is working on expanding her Playground of Joy project to Rohingya refugees in Bangladesh, while also serving children with special needs and financial assistance within Singapore.

 In 2014, Ong founded the social enterprise Hush TeaBar, Singapore's first silent tea bar.
 Through its employment of the deaf and individuals with mental health issues, Hush seeks to bridge the gap between the hearing and non-hearing world.
 Through Hush, Ong hopes to address the epidemic of mental health issues faced by most Singaporean workplaces and schools.

 In 2017, Ong co-founded A Good Space, a not-for-profit initiative, with the support of National Volunteer and Philanthropy Centre (NVPC).
-Through nuturing a community of changemakers, A Good Space looks to improve volunteerism for social causes in Singapore.
+Through nurturing a community of changemakers, A Good Space looks to improve volunteerism for social causes in Singapore.

 Within the same year, Ong founded Our Tree Stories, a social movement where Singaporeans are asked to share their stories about their favourite trees.
 The movement was created to encourage Singaporeans to humanise trees, in an attempt to improve awareness about climate change and conservation.

-In May 2018, Ong founded Workwell Leaders Workgroup together with 25 prominent Singaporean work leaders, including representatives from Johnson & Johnson, DBS Bank, Deloitte and National University Health System.
+In May 2018, Ong founded Workwell Leaders Workgroup together with 25 Singaporean work leaders, including representatives from Johnson & Johnson, DBS Bank, Deloitte and National University Health System.
 The workgroup looks to champion mental well-being as a leadership priority in workplaces.
 As of 2021,The Workwell Leaders Workgroup has worked with more than 100 leaders in Singapore.

 In December 2019, Ong launched a public consultation on mental healthcare in Singapore, intending on utilising the findings to support her Budget 2020 speech.